sanlike0911/node-red-contrib-tplink-tapo-connect-api/README.md

     This node module provides the ability to toggle (on / off) the power of tapo smart plugs.

+    **Note:** When executed immediately, the device status may not be synchronized, which can cause toggle operations to fail.
+Please wait 10-30 seconds before executing the toggle operation.

 - turn-on

     ![node-command](figs/node-turn-on.png)